Steven Gardiner: Career

 Gardiner competed in the sport in his teenage years and ran in the 400 m at the national championships in 2013.
 He entered three events at the 2014 CARIFTA Games: he only managed fourth in the individual 200 m but claimed a silver in the 4 × 100 m relay and a bronze in the 4 × 400 m relay.
 He marked himself as one of the Bahamas' top young athletes with a win at the Bahamian junior championships in June of that year.
 An appearance at the 2014 World Junior Championships in Athletics resulted in a semi-final run in the 200 m and a sixth-place finish in the 4 × 400 m.

 His first senior medal came at the 2015 IAAF World Relays, held on home turf, where he gave American competitor Jeremy Wariner a close run in the 4 × 400 m relay, helping the Bahamas to the silver medal alongside Ramon Miller, Michael Mathieu and Chris Brown.
 He began to focus on the 400 m in the 2015 season, which proved a successful transition.
 He rapidly improved to become the youngest Bahamian ever, at 19 years old, to run the distance in under 45 seconds and moved up to fourth on the Bahamian all-time list with a best of 44.64 seconds.
 He set the time at the Bislett Games, which brought him victory on his debut on the IAAF Diamond League circuit, finishing ahead of Matthew Hudson-Smith and Pavel Maslák.

-In 2019 he won the 400 m at the 2019 World Athletics Championships, finishing ahead of American favorite Fred Kerley in a national record of 43.48 s, which also made him the sixth fastest man in history after the race.
+In 2019, he won the 400 m at the 2019 World Athletics Championships, finishing ahead of American favorite Fred Kerley in a national record of 43.48 s, which also made him the sixth fastest man in history after the race.

-He won the 400m dash at the 2020 Olympic Games in a time of 43.85.
+He won the 400 m at the 2020 Olympic Games in a time of 43.85.
 This was the joint fastest time in the world for the 2021 season.

-In January 2022, he ran the fastest indoor 300m of all time with a time of 31.56.
+In January 2022, he ran the fastest indoor 300 m of all time with a time of 31.56.
+He was unable to defend his World Championship 400 m title due to injury.

+In April 2025, he signed as a racer in the Long Sprints event category for the 2025 Grand Slam Track season, replacing Quincy Hall.